RobbieStrauch/New-Dawn-Aether-Hearts/README.md

 Link to explination video:

-All written parts such as the Written Component, Slide, Appendix, and Project Management tool can be found in the zip file labled "Written Component, Slide, Appendix, and Project Management tool"
+All written parts such as the Written Component, Proof of Commits, Slide, Appendix, and Project Management tool can be found in the zip file labled "Written Component, Proof of Commits, Slide, Appendix, and Project Management tool"

 ------------------------------------------------------------------------------------